JakeSurge/2100Project02/README.md

 This is the repository for the Project02 from Database Programming (CPSC2100).
-Instructions for this are included in the PDF in this repository.
+Instructions for this are included in the PDFs in 'Documentation'.
+'CPSC 2100 Project 1.pdf' is the original plan for the project (done in project 1) but since then the database schema has been radically changed along with plans as I focused on fitting the rubric in 'CPSC 2100_Proj02.pdf' instead of my own goals as much.